andrew/ultimate-awesome/README.md

 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
+- [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-seeds](https://github.com/88250/awesome-seeds) - 🌱 发现新鲜有趣的小型开源项目，欢迎投稿！.